Skip to content

 Working with panels

-import com.isycat.dota.panorama.*
+import com.isycat.dota.types.panorama.*

 fun setupPanel(panel: Panel) {